Lee Cooper: Post-war

 Morris Cooper died in 1940 and his son, Harold Cooper, took over the business upon his return from active service in the RAF.
 He set about modernising the company and building on its wartime success, switching focus to casual wear and denim production, and taking advantage of the introduction of clothes rationing to increase competitiveness.
 As part of a re-branding strategy, the company was rechristened, with Harold adding a version of his wife's family name, Leigh, to his own to create "Lee Cooper".

 Lee Cooper jeans were adopted by the youth counterculture of the 1950s and 1960s and Harold capitalised on this association by sponsoring a Rolling Stones tour and working with Serge Gainsbourg and Jane Birkin.
 The company caused a degree of moral outrage in 1953 by introducing the zip-front to women's jeans and commissioned a series of bold publicity campaigns, some of them incorporating fictitious designers such as the Italian 'Alfredo Angelous' in order to appeal to subcultures such as the Mods, who favoured continental style.

 The late 1970s saw expansion of production, with the company opening factories in Ireland, France and Tunisia and by the mid 1980s these facilities were producing between 40,000 and 45,000 garments per week.
 During this time, annual turnover grew to more than £100 million.
 Lee Cooper was also one of the main pitchside sponsors at the 1984 European Championships in France.

 In 1989, the Cooper family sold their majority stake in the business and since then Lee Cooper has become a 'lifestyle' brand, operating in more than seventy markets across the world.
 In 2008, the company celebrated its centenary.

+2000s

 In 2019, it entered the Bangladesh market through a collaboration with a local company named Express Leather Products.

 In 2013, Iconix Brand Group acquired Lee Cooper from Sun Capital Partners.

+Pimkie, a woman's fashion chain based in France, decided to sell to three different companies in October of 2022: Lee Cooper to specialize in jeans and denim, a sock manufacturer named Kindy, and a textile supplier in Turkey named Ibisler Tekstil.
+Lee Cooper France would hold the largest share in the company over Kindy and Ibisler Tekstil.